 There are many variables in what determines the cost of a particular breach, including whether the security lapse was a result of human error or an organized attack (cyberattacks are more costly).
 In general, data breaches are getting more expensive.
 That $3.8 million a company loses to an average data breach is a 23% increase from the 2013 report, and about 40% of that comes in the form of lost business.
 In 2013, data breaches cost organizations an average of $1.23 million in lost business, which increased to $1.57 million in this year’s report.
 In the U.S., lost business cost companies $3.72 million after a data breach, up 3% from 2014.

 In its findings, the report highlights plenty of areas for organizations to improve if they want to reduce the cost of a potential data breach, but for consumers, there’s not really a positive takeaway.
 Your information is in the hands of companies that may or may not succeed in protecting it, so it’s crucial to take charge and have your own system for responding to a data breach.
-Monitor your accounts and personal information as best you can — checking your credit is a great way to detect fraud (you can get your free credit report summary on Credit.com, updated monthly) — and act quickly to stop any unauthorized use of your identifying data.
+Monitor your accounts and personal information as best you can — checking your credit is a great way to detect fraud (you can get your free credit report summary on Credit.com, updated every 14 days) — and act quickly to stop any unauthorized use of your identifying data.

 More on Identity Theft:

 - Identity Theft: What You Need to Know